UNStats/covid-19-response/content/statistical-programmes/impact-on-world-population-and-housing-census-programme.md

 date: 2020-03-24
 ---

-_This article is also vailable in [Russian](https://raw.githubusercontent.com/UNStats/covid-19-response/master/static/impact-on-world-population-and-housing-census-programme-RU.pdf)_.<br/><br/>As part of the response to the COVID-19 pandemic, the United Nations Statistics Division, in its role as Secretariat of the 2020 World Population and Housing
+_This article is also available in [Russian](https://raw.githubusercontent.com/UNStats/covid-19-response/master/static/impact-on-world-population-and-housing-census-programme-RU.pdf)_.<br/><br/>As part of the response to the COVID-19 pandemic, the United Nations Statistics Division, in its role as Secretariat of the 2020 World Population and Housing